Post-Harvey restoration crew arrested in burglary case

 The monitoring system sent an alert to Blair and his roommate.
 They contacted the condo board president who called the police.
 The two men were arrested.
 Investigators determined they are from Michigan and not from the Houston-area SERVPRO franchise.
 Board president Lana Bishop says she has heard from two more residents who say they were also burglarized.

-"It was really disheartening to see this today and we were waiting a week, oiver a week, just for the crew to show up." said Bishop.
+"It was really disheartening to see this today and we were waiting a week, over a week, just for the crew to show up." said Bishop.

 As for Blair, he wants to warn others that the floodwaters maybe gone but the predators have not.